ALZHEIMER'S, MULTIPLE SCLEROSIS AND OTHER TOPICS

 PRIOR BRAIN INJURY

-Studies confirm that persons who have suffered from previous brain injury are more susceptible to reinjure the brain in a new trauma.
+Studies confirm that persons who have suffered from previous brain injuries are more susceptible to reinjury of the brain after a new trauma.

 LOW SPEED IMPACT

 The minimum force necessary to damage the brain is still unknown.
 Depending on each person's individual susceptibility to brain injury, the threshold may vary considerably among individuals.
 While engineers and accident reconstructionists can estimate the forces involved in the accident by viewing the speed of, and the damage to, the vehicles involved, the best judges of permanent damage are the health care providers caring for the patient.